 Key Figures 2

 Management Board Report5

 Message from the CEO

 Business Development

-Economic Development7
+Economic Development

 Employees7

 Corporate Governance Statement

 Further information on Capital stock and Shareholder Structure

 In Control Statements

-Outlook 17
+Outlook

 Report of the Supervisory Board 18

-Consolidated Financial Statements 21
+Financial Statements 22

 Jubii Europe N.V.
-Consolidated Statement of Financial Position 22 Jubii Europe N.V.
-Consolidated Statement of Comprehensive Income 23
+Statement of Financial Position23

 Jubii Europe N.V.
-Consolidated Statement of Cash Flows
+Statement of Comprehensive Income24

 Jubii Europe N.V.
-Consolidated Statement of Shareholders' Equity
+Statement of Cash Flows25

-Notes to the Consolidated Financial Statements

-Company Financial Statements 44

 Jubii Europe N.V.
-Company Balance Sheet

-Jubii Europe N.V.
-Company Income Statement 46

-Jubii Europe N.V.
 Statement of Shareholders' Equity

-Notes to the Company Financial Statements
+Notes to the Financial Statements27

-Other Information 54
+Other Information

-Quarterly Financial Information
+Quarterly Financial Information 51

-This report to the shareholders should be read in conjunction with the (consolidated) financial statements and notes thereto.
+This report to the shareholders should be read in conjunction with the financial statements and notes thereto.
 This report contains certain forward-looking statements and information relating to Jubii Europe based on the beliefs of Jubii Europe as well as assumptions made by and information currently available to Jubii Europe.
 When used in this document, words such as "anticipate", "believe", "estimate", "expect", "intend", "plan" and "project" and similar expressions, as they relate to Jubii Europe or its management, are intended to identify forward-looking statements.
 These statements, which reflect Jubii Europe's current views with respect to future events, are not guarantees of future performance and involve risks and uncertainties that are difficult to predict.
 Further, certain forward-looking statements are based upon assumptions as to future events that may not prove to be accurate.
 Investors are cautioned that forward-looking statements contained in this section involve both risk and uncertainty.
 Several important factors cause actual results to differ materially from those anticipated by these statements.

 In 2014 the Annual General Meeting of Shareholders of Jubii Europe NV (ISIN NL0000233195) amended the Company's Articles of Association to extend the financial year 2014/2015 to the twenty-one months ended September 30, 2015 and subsequently to have the company's financial year run from the first day of October up to and including the last day of September of the following calendar year.
-Therefore these financial statements relate to the financial year ended 30 September 2019 and include the comparative information of the previous financial period ending 30 September 2018.
+Therefore these financial statements relate to the financial year ended 30 September 2020 and include the comparative information of the previous financial period ending 30 September 2019.